APEC Peru 2016: Sideline and bilateral meetings

 Aside from the Economic Leaders' Meeting itself, some leaders met with each other in separate bilateral meetings within the week of the leaders' meet.
-The meeting's host, Peruvian President Pedro Kuczynski, also hosted state visits at the Government Palace for Japanese Prime Minister Shinzō Abe and Chinese President Xi Jinping.
+The meeting's host, Peruvian President Pedro Kuczynski, also hosted state visits at the Government Palace for Japanese Prime Minister Shinzō Abe and Chinese leader Xi Jinping.

 Russian President Vladimir Putin had bilateral meetings with the leaders from China, Japan, Philippines, and Vietnam.
 He also held bilateral meeting with Kuczynski.
 South Korean Prime Minister also held a bilateral meeting with Kuczynski.

-U.S. President Barack Obama held a bilateral meeting with Australian Prime Minister Malcolm Turnbull, Canadian Prime Minister Justin Trudeau and Chinese President Xi Jinping.
+U.S. President Barack Obama held a bilateral meeting with Australian Prime Minister Malcolm Turnbull, Canadian Prime Minister Justin Trudeau and Chinese leader Xi Jinping.

 On a sideline meeting about the Trans-Pacific Partnership (TTP), President Barack Obama briefed leaders of signatory states of the partnership about the status of the treaty, and its support by the US Congress and businessmen.
 A consensus was reach among the signatory states that the TTP must be realized and will only look for an alternative if the United States later decides not to take part of it.
 There were concerns over the fate of the treaty due to incoming U.S. President Donald Trump's opposition to the deal.
 It is reported that if either Japan or the United States back out the treaty won't push through.
 New Zealand Prime Minister John Key proposed making "cosmetic changes" to make the deal more acceptable to Trump.